Get

 Conclusion

 Any dog can get sore muscles after exercise.
 The process that causes soreness in dogs is completely natural, and it is very similar to the process that causes muscle soreness in humans.
 If your dog is sore, you should reduce exercise and activity levels to give them time to recover.
 Failing to do so can lead to injury.
-Injuries are more serious than muscle soreness and can be more painful and last longer.
+Injuries are more severe than muscle soreness and can be more painful and last longer.
 In most cases, soreness and minor injury should resolve in a matter of days with increased rest, but a trip to the veterinarian might be necessary if the soreness doesn’t go away within a couple of days.

 Featured Image Credit: alexei_tm, Shutterstock